How organisations can cut their downtime, reduce their costs and increase productivity by adopting smart maintenance

 "By letting technology drive their maintenance planning, companies have found that they can cut the amount of maintenance they are doing " David Baglee, Reader, University of Sunderland

 According to Baglee, once smart maintenance is introduced many companies find that their assets have been ‘over maintained’ in the past.
 “By letting technology drive their maintenance schedule and planning, companies have found that they can cut the amount of maintenance they are doing,” he says.
 “This often involves a culture shift because it means moving away from things engineers may always have done as a matter of course, but that shift will benefit an organisation’s bottom line.

 “A pharmaceutical company I was working with last year has now introduced data analytics and diagnostics training for its maintenance engineers to give them the skills needed to get the most out of smart technology.”

 For many organisations, there is a need for expert help and access to knowledge that will help them adopt new technology.
-Recent research by RS and the Chartered Institute of Procurement and Supply showed that 54% of procurement and supply professionals in the maintenance, repair and operations function want access to knowledge services from suppliers, not just the products.
+Research by RS and the Chartered Institute of Procurement and Supply showed that 54% of procurement and supply professionals in the maintenance, repair and operations function want access to knowledge services from suppliers, not just the products.

 “RS provides a range of sensors for customers looking to adopt and enable their smart maintenance strategy,” says Jeffers.
 “But we also have expertise within the business to help customers understand and make the most of IIoT.
 We are using this technology in our own warehouse in Nuneaton, so we have first-hand knowledge of the technology in practice.”